juancamiloed1227/ux-guidelines-integration-data/README.md

 ## Study Description

-This research validates a practice for integrating User Experience (UX) design guidelines into the requirements engineering phase of generative AI-based solutions in educational environments.
-The study employed a between-subjects experimental design comparing two groups of participants.
+This research validates a practice designed to systematically integrate User Experience (UX) design guidelines into the requirements engineering phase of generative AI-based solutions.
+The validation study employed a between-subjects experimental design comparing the effectiveness of the proposed UX-GenAI practice against conventional development approaches in educational environments.

 ## Repository Contents